 Prepodesma orpenii is also still known as Aloinopsis orpenii (or maybe should be called that).
 The Prepodesma genus is monotypic; disappears if this plant is classified elsewhere.
 Whichever way that decision goes, the plant is a miniature succulent of the Aizoaceae or mesemb family.

 The photo was taken in April east of Kuruman, the area where this species is endemic.
-The habitat is characterised by barren loamy shale or quartzitic limestone (Smith, et al, 1998; iSpot; www.llifle.com).
+The habitat is characterised by barren loamy shale or quartzitic limestone.
+The species is not considered to be threatened in its habitat early in the twenty first century (Smith, et al, 1998; iSpot; www.llifle.com; http://redlist.sanbi.org).